 What is SCIM?

 Where SCIM differs is that it is API-based, not login-based.
-SAML uses login events to facilitate the exchange of information between the broker and the end system.
+SAML uses login events to facilitate the exchange of information between the identity provider and the service provider.

 Opal is the unified identity platform for modern enterprises.
 Opal aggregates identity and access data to provide visibility and defense-in-depth infrastructure for mission-critical systems.
 With the product, enterprises can discover anomalous identity risks and remediate them in minutes.
 The world's best companies trust Opal to govern and adapt sensitive access.

 Want to see it yourself?
 Contact firstname.lastname@example.org or book a meeting here for a personalized demo.